McCrea, Louisiana: Forgotten Rock Festival

 In June 1971, McCrea was the site of a sort of "mini-Woodstock," rock festival.
 More than 50,000 rock fans from around the nation converged on the hamlet for the "Celebration of Life" rock concert held between the levee and the Atchafalaya River.
 The concert was billed to last for eight days.
 In literally a matter of hours, the rock festival more than doubled the population of Pointe Coupee Parish.
 Rain, the lack of accommodations and sanitary facilities and public outrage at the actions of some of the attendees resulted in the festival ending earlier than scheduled.
 By its conclusion on the third day over 150,000 people gathered to enjoy the music and the amusing side shows that arrived in a variety of vehicles colorful as though it were a circus parade entering the town.
 A sight the neighborhood would never again see in a lifetime.
 Two people drowned in the fast-rushing Atchafalaya River due to a tremendous unannounced current/undertow.
 In order for a strong swimmer to cross the river they would have been carried 1/4 mile downstream just to reach the other side.
 Undercover cops made more than 100 drug busts, and one person died from a drug overdose.
-Some of the acts that were scheduled to play at the concert included: Pink Floyd, The Beach Boys, Chuck Berry, B.B.
-King, Melanie, Boz Scaggs, Brownsville Station, Ike & Tina Turner, Joe Cocker, Stephen Stills & Neil Young, Country Joe McDonald, and John Sebastian.
+More than 30 acts had been announced, with Stephen Stills, John Sebastian, Chuck Berry, Ted Nugent, It's A Beautiful Day, Ike & Tina Turner, Country Joe McDonald, The Chambers Brothers, Melanie, War, Brownsville Station, Stoneground, Black Oak Arkansas, Bloodrock, Jimmy Witherspoon with Eric Burdon, Ballin' Jack, Boz Scaggs, Delaney and Bonnie, Glass Harp, Ruth Copeland and Potliquor having performed before the cancellation.
+Some of the acts that were scheduled included Pink Floyd, The Beach Boys, B.B.
+King, Joe Cocker, and Neil Young.